suneel944/APM_FW_PDF/CONTRIBUTING.md

-# Contributing to HYB_FW_PDF
+# Contributing to APM_FW_PDF

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Thanks for checking out the HYB_FW_PDF(Hybrid Framework With PDF Reporting)!
+Thanks for checking out the APM_FW_PDF(Mobile Hybrid Framework With PDF Reporting)!
 I am excited to hear and learn from you.
 Your experiences will benefit others **testers** who use this framework for their implementation.

 I've put together the following guidelines to help you figure out where you can best be helpful.